Neto Scariot

 The units are visualized with an interactive map displaying key information.

-Support appears in a chatbot fixed to the navigation, while interactive components compress and highlight important elements like feedback and the company's timeline.
+Support appears in a chatbot fixed to the navigation, while interactive components compress and highlight important elements like feedbacks and the company's timeline.

 Based on the prioritization matrix defined in the dynamics with stakeholders, and the insights obtained through data tools, we selected some journeys to map and restructure on our website.